hm-lang/core/proposals/README.md

 Another change is that hm-lang uses `:` (or `;`) for declarations and `=` for reassignment, so that declaring a variable and specifying a variable will work the same inside and outside function arguments.
-For example, declaring a function that takes an integer named `X` `my_function(X: int): null` and declaring an integer variable named `X` uses the same syntax:
+For example, declaring a function that takes an integer named `X`, `my_function(X: int): null`, and declaring an integer variable named `X` uses the same syntax:
 `X: int`.
 Similarly, calling a function with arguments specified as `my_function(X: 5)` and defining a variable works the same outside of a function: `X: 5`.